gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 encrypted payload.

-Depending on the specification for the chosen protection engine, when forming the CRYPTO chunk header the CRYPTO chunk handler may set the chunk header flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).
+Depending on the specification for the chosen protection engine, when forming the CRYPTO chunk header the CRYPTO chunk handler MAY set the chunk header flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

 An SCTP packet containing an SCTP CRYPTO chunk SHALL be delivered